cockroachdb/docs/v22.2/configure-logs.md

 A file group name is arbitrary and is used to name the log files.
 The `default` file group is an exception.
 For details, see [Log file naming](#log-file-naming).
 {{site.data.alerts.end}}

-Along with the [common sink parameters](#common-sink-parameters), each file group accepts the following parameters:
+Along with the [common sink parameters](#common-sink-parameters), each file group accepts the following additional parameters:

 | Parameter          | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                      |
 |--------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|